griccardos/sweep/README.md

 Brackets are in a nice order on the left side

-Other missing symbol keys or highly used so we dont need shift are also added & | " ' _
+Other missing symbol keys or highly used so we dont need shift are also added namely & | ; : \_ < > \\

 ## Navigation layer

 Inverted T arrow keys
 Home End Page Up and Page Down on right hand
 Function keys on left hand

 ## Other additions

-There is also a media layer and gaming layer which is sometimes used
+There is also a media layer which is sometimes used

-Homerow mods make multiple mods shortcuts easier to press e.g. vscode CTRL+SHIFT+P or META+SHIFT+P; excel CTRL+SHIFT+7
+Homerow mods make multiple mods shortcuts easier to press e.g.

+- vscode CTRL+SHIFT+P or META+SHIFT+P
+- excel CTRL+SHIFT+7

 ESCAPE is on j+k, or holding Q

-CAPS_WORD is on l+;
+CAPS_WORD is on l+'

-DELETE is on SHIFT+BACKSPACE
+DELETE is on SHIFT+BACKSPACE or m+,

-There is a lock layer for numpad and symbol layer, by pressing Z+Layer, which locks you into the layer until you press the thumb next to the layer key.
+There is a lock layer for numpad and symbol layer, which locks you into the layer until you release the layer key.
 This allows for inputting numbers and navigating without holding layer key.

 ## One hand left / mouse mode